WeblateOrg/weblate/docs/admin/upgrade.rst

 #.
 New Weblate release might have new :ref:`optional-deps`, please check if they cover
    features you want.

 #.
-Upgrade the configuration file, by referring to :file:`settings_example.py` or
+Upgrade the configuration file by following :file:`settings_example.py` or
-   :ref:`version-specific-instructions` for needed steps.
+   :ref:`version-specific-instructions`.

 #.
-Upgrade the Weblate database structure:
+Upgrade the Weblate database-structure:

    .. code-block:: sh